Website Screenshot Design Patterns

 For public facing websites or hotlinks, generate a signed URL.

-The cached website screenshot pattern 2 is similar to pattern 1, but the screenshot is cached based on a specified time-to-live duration.
-This pattern is ideal for public websites with multiple users who require the same screenshot without the need for re-capturing every time.
+The cached website screenshot pattern is similar to pattern 1, but the screenshot is cached based on a specified time-to-live duration.
+This pattern is ideal for public websites with multiple users who require the same screenshot without re-capturing every time.

 Refer to the screenshot caching page for more information.